accesscode-2-1/unit-3/lessons/03_SQLite.md

 ## Development Strategies
 ### Raw SQL

 Our examples so far are raw SQL.
 Lots of projects do this, and Google generally recommends it, but there's a lot of boilerplate code involved.
-Not a fan.
+We generally don't do much raw sql in apps, but its pretty common, and although verbose, generally simple to implement.
+You should be generally comfortable with SQL as even if you're using a higher level framework, you should be aware of what's happening under the hood.

 ### ORM Framework